Thanks to GC for suggesting our Baby Name of the Day.

 His first UK hit came with Space Oddity in 1969, and he struck it big in the US with Fame in 1975.
 His sound evolved over the years, and he added acting to his repertoire – while still producing hit after hit, and being inducted into the Rock and Roll Hall of Fame.

-In baby name circles, the singer is also known for calling his firstborn Zowie, though Zowie later re-named himself Duncan.
-David is currently married to gorgeous Somali-born supermodel Iman.
-Together they’re the parents of Alexandria Zahra.
+In baby name circles, the singer was also known for calling his firstborn Zowie, though Zowie later re-named himself Duncan.

 Among the most influential musicians of his generation, Bowie died in 2016.

 Nearly every English surname appears in the US popularity data or census records occasionally.

 Lawyer Bowie Kuhn represented Major League Baseball during most of his career, serving as a commissioner beginning in 1968.

 The first time the baby name Bowie appeared in the US Social Security Administration was 1920, with five boys.
 It surfaced again, in 1975, with eight boys receiving the name.

 The name slowly rose in use over the following years, picking up in the twenty-first century.
 After all, parents embraced Hendrix, Marley, and Lennon during the same era.

 Following the singer’s 2016 death, the baby name Bowie rose dramatically.
 It peaked with 158 boys and 108 girls recorded in 2019.

 Celebrities like actor Zoe Saldaña have used it for their children.